zenvia/zenvia-openapi-spec/spec/info/description.md

 * **API Token**: create one API token on [API console](https://app.zenvia.com/home/api)
 * **Webhook** (optional): to receive messages you need to subscribe for this events using the [subscriptions API resources](#tag/Subscriptions)

-You can use [sandbox](#section/Getting-started-with-Sandbox) to start and test this API immediately.
+You can use [sandbox](#section/Getting-started-with-Sandbox) to start using and test this API immediately.

 # Getting started with Sandbox

-The fastest way to start using this API is using the [Sandbox available on Zenvia platform](https://app.zenvia.com/home/sandbox).
+The fastest way to start using this API is our [Sandbox available on Zenvia platform](https://app.zenvia.com/home/sandbox).

 When you create a new Sandbox, you will be guided step-by-step to send and receive messages using one desired channel.